Osigelialex/Osigelialex/README.md

 I'm Alex Osigeli, a Software Engineer with a strong foundation in Backend Engineering.

-📖 Currently deepening my expertise in backend systems
+📖 Currently deepening my expertise in deployments & automation tools

 📫 Reach me: <a href="mailto:alexanderosigeli@gmail.com">alexanderosigeli@gmail.com
 </a>